 3. Empower your customer to make necessary changes

 Customers who purchase subscriptions nowadays expect to customize their subscription preferences.
-They like to make the changes instantly by themselves rather than contacting customer support and burning their valuable time.
+They like to make the changes instantly by themselves rather than contacting customer support and loosing their valuable time.

-Here, the subscription management software provides the customers to have easy access to their account information.
-They can make changes to their personal details such as contact information, change their password, update credit card information, view their invoices, upgrade or downgrade subscription plans or even cancel their subscriptions.
+Here, the subscription management software provides the customers with have easy access to their account information.
+They can make changes to their personal details such as contact information, change their password, update credit card information, view their invoices, upgrade or downgrade subscription plans, or even cancel their subscriptions.